 The drug works by altering the levels of serotonin in the brain.
 Serotonin is a brain chemical or neurotransmitter responsible for feelings of happiness, joy, and well-being.
 When there is not enough serotonin in the body, this can cause various symptoms such as depression, anxiety, and irritability.

 Trazodone helps increase serotonin levels in the brain, thus improving mood.
-Taking it can also help dogs stay asleep, reduce anxiety and help calm high-energy dogs, and treat them with separation anxiety.
+Taking it can also help dogs stay asleep, reduce anxiety, calm high-energy dogs, and treat them with separation anxiety.

-If you aren’t sure how much to administer, you can check out the Trazodone for dogs dosage chart.
+If you are unsure how much to administer, check out the Trazodone dosage chart for dogs.

 Trazodone benefits for dogs